intermine/im-docs/docs/webapp/permanent-url/index.rst

 Pathway_URI     identifier
 =============== ================

-No need to specify the keys for the classes defined in the core model (e.g. protein, organism, publication...)
+No need to specify the keys for the classes defined in the core model (e.g. protein, organism, publication...).

 See :doc:`/webapp/properties/class-keys` for details about this file.

 .. index:: permanent URL